Frequently Asked Questions about ABS.Stat Beta

 Q7.
 How can I use and consume the ABS.Stat web services?

 High-end data consumers can use ABS.Stat web services to automatically extract datasets via machine-to-machine communications over the internet.
-Establishing ABS.Stat web services requires some technical knowledge as the web services are written using the Simple Object Access Protocol (SOAP) standard.
-Information about how establish web services is available on the ABS.Stat User Guide page.
+Establishing ABS.Stat web services requires some technical knowledge.
+Both REpresentational State Transfer (REST) and Simple Object Access Protocol (SOAP) web services are available, and data can been retrieved in either XML or JSON format.
+Information about how establish web services is available on the ABS.Stat Web Services User Guide.

 Q8.
 What is SDMX and why is it relevant to ABS.Stat?